 You can figure out if you do qualify for a deduction based on your income

-If you’re not covered by an employer-sponsored retirement plan, you can make an IRA contribution of up to $5,500 per year ($6,500 if you’re 50 or older) that is fully deductible regardless of your income.
+If you’re not covered by an employer-sponsored retirement plan, you can make a traditional IRA contribution of up to $6,500 per year ($7,500 if you’re 50 or older) that is fully deductible regardless of your income.

 If you’re covered by an employer retirement plan, your IRA deductibility is determined by your income, and looks like this: